The first rule - Roman numerals set of basic symbols

 Thus, initially, the largest number that was written with Roman numerals was: MMMCMXCIX (3,999).

 B. The numerals below were a later addition to the Roman numeral system; these numerals were also written with an overline or between two vertical lines, to indicate multiplication by 1,000.
-We prefer writing them between brackets instead because 1) it's more accessible to computer users when compared to the overline and 2) it avoids any possible confusion between vertical lines and the symbol for one - I.
+We prefer writing them in brackets instead, because 1) it's more accessible to computer users when compared to the overline and 2) it avoids any possible confusion between vertical lines and the symbol for one - I.

 V or |V| or (V) = 5,000 (five thousand);